-We are open to residents 365 nights a year from 6pm to 8.30am.
+We are open to residents 365 nights a year from 6pm to 8.30am, as well as offering support appointments during weekdays.
 We are also now open all day on Sundays.
 During the weekdays and on Saturday mornings, residents can spend time at Trinity Winchester’s nearby day centre.

-The aim of the Nightshelter is to work with people in housing need and this includes those who currently use a range of ‘legal highs’/NPSs and illegal drugs as well as alcohol.
-We offer specialist on-site support, as well as links to off-site support organisations, for those coping with drug or alcohol addictions.
+The aim of the Nightshelter is to work with people in housing need and this includes those who currently use a range of NPSs (new psychoactive substances), illegal drugs and alcohol.
+We offer specialist on-site support, as well as links to off-site support organisations, for those coping with substance misuse issues.

 Sadly we cannot allow animals to stay at the Nightshelter, due to health, safety and insurance reasons.